Farama-Foundation/Gymnasium/docs/README.md

 make dirhtml _build
 ```

-To rebuild the documentation automatically everytime a change is made:
+To rebuild the documentation automatically every time a change is made:

 ```
 cd docs